Chimaeras are distant relatives of sharks and have skeletons made out of cartilage

 Stoplight Loosejaw

-How deep?
-From around 1,600 to almost 13,100 feet (500 to 4,000 m)
+Found at depths of: Around 1,600 to 13,100 feet (500 to 4,000 meters)

-The stoplight loosejaw belongs to the family Stomiidae, better known as dragonfish.
-It has an elongated body and rounded snout with sharp fangs, which give it its dragonlike appearance.
+The Stoplight Loosejaw belongs to the family Stomiidae, better known as dragonfish.
+It has an elongated body and rounded snout with sharp fangs, which give it its “dragonlike” appearance.
 The jaw of this ambush predator hangs loose, ready to quickly snap and catch even larger prey whenever the opportunity arises.

 Chimaera

-How deep?
-Their maximum depth is approximately 8,500 feet (2,600m), but Chimaeras are usually spotted around a depth of 1,600 feet (500m)
+Found at depths of: Maximum 8,500 feet (2,600 meters), but usually spotted around a depth of 1,600 feet (500 meters)

-For the first time this expedition, a chimaera, or ghost fish, was observed around 1853 meters.
-These fish are distant relatives of sharks and have skeletons made out of cartilage
+Chimaeras are distant relatives of sharks and have skeletons made out of cartilage

 Mariana Snailfish

-How deep?
-Mariana snailfish live in depths from 22,600 feet (6,900 meters) to 26,830 feet (8,178 meters)
+Found at depths of: 22,600 feet (6,900 meters) to 26,830 feet (8,178 meters)

-Characteristics: Short rounded body with a long tail and translucent scaleless skin
+Typical characteristics: Short rounded body with a long tail and translucent scaleless skin

 Lanternfish

-Characteristics: A small elongated fish with large eyes can have photophores producing a blue-green light line over the body, typically on its belly, face, and tail
+Typical characteristics: A small elongated fish with large eyes can have photophores producing a blue-green light line over the body, typically on its belly, face, and tail

 Lanternfish most likely use their bioluminescence for communication and counterillumination (a form of camouflage).
 They undergo vertical migration, which means they move closer to the ocean surface—the epipelagic zone (10-100m or 30-300 ft.)—during the night in order to feed on their primary food source, zooplankton.